-April - June 2007 Update: The design consultant has submitted the bridge design report and it was forwarded to FDOT for review.
-The traffic analysis/coordination is nearly complete and will be presented to FDOT for concurrence at the end of July.
+July - September 2007 Update: The design consultants submitted the bridge design report and it was forwarded to FDOT for review.
+The traffic analysis/coordination is nearly complete and will be presented to FDOT for concurrence.
 Coordination with South Florida Water Management District on storm water management is underway.
 Work on the 30% plans has been progressing and 30% plans will be finalized once the final traffic data has been accepted.